 Journal of Diversity in Higher Education

-The National Association for Diversity Officers in Higher Education, in collaboration with the American Psychological Association, publishes the Journal of Diversity in Higher Education.
+The National Association of Diversity Officers in Higher Education, in collaboration with the American Psychological Association, publishes the Journal of Diversity in Higher Education.
 This quarterly publication offers insights into the theoretical foundations and practical research to guide the institutions in their quest for inclusive excellence.

 The Journal of Diversity in Higher Education largely publishes empirical research focused on issues related to issues of diversity, equity, and inclusion in post-secondary environments.
 Manuscripts address the experiences and outcomes of individuals from underrepresented and underserved communities, focusing on institutional barriers and challenges, patterns of access and achievement, and the impact of engaging with diverse students, faculty, and administrators.